MicrosoftDocs/learn/learn-pr/azure/deploy-backend-apis/includes/3-exercise-deploy-resources.md

 Setting up your environment and deploying some resources to start with is an important step in building full stack applications.

-Recall in the catching the bus sample, you'll leverage resources including Azure SQL Database, Azure Functions and Azure Logic Apps.
+Recall in the catching the bus sample, you'll use resources including Azure SQL Database, Azure Functions, and Azure Logic Apps.
 In the previous module of this learning path, you built the foundation of the architecture with Azure SQL Database.
 Here, you'll redeploy Azure SQL Database with the required configurations.

-You'll then deploy an empty Azure Function app and configure it's yaml file and GitHub secrets for CI/CD.
+You'll then deploy an empty Azure Function app and configure its yaml file and GitHub secrets for CI/CD.
 The Azure Function will be completed and monitored in exercises later in this module.

 ## Configure your environment

 The first required step is to set up your development environment.
-Please refer to the brief instructions [here](https://docs.microsoft.com/learn/modules/create-foundation-modern-apps/3-exercise-configure-environment) to set up Visual Studio Code and Azure Data Studio.
+Refer to the brief instructions [here](https://docs.microsoft.com/learn/modules/create-foundation-modern-apps/3-exercise-configure-environment) to set up Visual Studio Code and Azure Data Studio.
 You'll also fork and clone the repository (if you haven't already).

 ## Deploy and configure Azure SQL Database
 In order to set up the database for the bus-catching scenario, you'll first need to deploy a database to work with.
-To do this, you'll use the Azure Cloud Shell which is on the right side of this page.
+To deploy it, you'll use the Azure Cloud Shell, which is on the right side of this page.
 The Azure Cloud Shell is also available through the Azure portal, and allows you to create and manage Azure resources.
 It comes preinstalled with various tools, including the Azure CLI, Azure PowerShell, and sqlcmd.
-In this exercise, you'll leverage Azure PowerShell, but you can accomplish the same tasks with the Azure CLI.
+In this exercise, you'll use Azure PowerShell, but you can accomplish the same tasks with the Azure CLI.
 In the script, you'll be prompted for a password for the new database and your local IP address to enable your device to connect to the database.

 These scripts should take three to five minutes to complete.
 Be sure to note your password, unique ID, and region, because they won't be shown again.